Commercial Procurement Lawyer

 • Tasks: Advise on commercial, contractual, and procurement matters for government projects.

-• Company: Join a well-established Central Government team in London.
+• Company: Join a well-established Central Government team known for its first-class client service.

 • Benefits: Enjoy hybrid working, competitive pay, and potential contract extensions.

-• Why this job: Work on high-profile government issues with a supportive team and varied tasks.
+• Why this job: Work on high-profile government issues in a supportive environment with varied tasks.

-• Qualifications: Must be a qualified legal professional with procurement law experience.
+• Qualifications: Must be a qualified legal professional with experience in public procurement and contract law.

 The predicted salary is between 49000 - 73000 £ per year.